-Between 11 September and 4 December 2019 we’re asking for your views on our proposals so that we can use this feedback to make a decision about what we do next.
+Between 11 September 2019 and 31 January 2020 we’re asking for people's views on our proposals so that we can use this feedback to make a decision about what we do next.

 Details of how to take part are at the bottom of this page.

 Over the counter medicines are ones that you can buy without a prescription from pharmacies and some shops.

 The proposed changes would mean that in most cases you would no longer be given a prescription to treat some minor health conditions which: